 Reach Out to Our Office

 Unfortunately, trampoline injuries are an all too often occurrence.
 If you, or someone you love, has been injured, or killed due to a trampoline tragedy, you may have a legal remedy.
-Contact the knowledgable personal injury attorneys in Rome, GA at The Bader Law Firm, LLC for a free consultation.
+Contact the knowledgable personal injury attorneys in Rome, GA at Bader Scott Injury Lawyers for a free consultation.
 There is no charge unless we win your case.